ShanTulshi/460/README.md

 The project is set up into two main folders: `infra` and `web`.

+**Warning: This project is no longer maintained, and has security vulnerabilities.
+Deploy at your own risk.**

 ## infra

 This contains all of the infrastructure supporting the project.